Greetingman

-Greetingman (그리팅맨) is a modern sculpture project in South Korea.

-Its main artist is Yoo Young-ho (South Korean sculptor).
+Greetingman (그리팅맨) is a South Korean modern sculpture project.
+Its main artist is sculptor Yoo Young-ho.
 The concept provides a man, 6 meters high, bowing in a typically Asian greeting gesture.
-The blue color means lack of prejudice.
+The blue color symbolizes a lack of prejudice.

-In October 2012, a statue was unveiled in the neighbourhood of Buceo, Montevideo, Uruguay, with South Korea being the antipode of Uruguay, the statues represent two men greeting each other from opposites sides of the world, however, this was the first of a planned world series in multiple locations.
+A series of these statues were intended to be installed, to symbolize South Korea's friendship with various countries around the world.
+In October 2012, the first such statue was unveiled in the neighbourhood of Buceo, Montevideo, Uruguay.
+South Korea is the antipode (opposite side of the earth) of Uruguay, which adds symbolic meaning to the statue.
 The second statue was unveiled in October 2013 in South Korea, near the Korean Demilitarized Zone, in Haean, Yanggu County, Gangwon.
 A third statue was unveiled in January 2016 in Panama City, Panama, the second to be unveiled in Latin America.
 Another statue was built in Merida, Yucatan, Mexico on March 17, 2021.
 It commemorates the large Korean community that was started by the first wave in 1905 of henequen laborers.